mohaslimani/TopMalClone/README.md

 ----a sign in using myApi or firebase <br>
 ----detail component & /detail/id route (will parse the other infos) <br>
 -----------(there is a difference between manga & anime Objects be awar of that) <br>

+## fuck npm and their versioning & fuck wsl --redo it in kali and understand why web apps are always like that